Joli Quentin Kansil: Author

 Kansil is the author of The Backgammon Quiz Book (Playboy Press, 1979), and he is the editor of the Official Rules of Card Games (U. S. Playing Card Co., 1999).
 His MA thesis on John Quincy Adams was published in 1983.
 In 2012 Conversations with Opa was published in New York by Prometheus Books.
 'The book covers a wide range of topics, notably the origin of the Universe and life on Earth, the conflict between science and religion, the 10 greatest human accomplishments, contentment, and forecasts for the future.

 In the 1970s, Kansil wrote many crossword puzzles for The New York Times, and he was the backgammon editor for Games Magazine (1978 to 1983).
 A member of the Explorers Club, he was the journalist on the Zancudo-Cocha expedition in Ecuador in 1987, and he made a rare visit to Pitcairn Island in the South Seas that same year.
 He wrote articles about both trips for the Explorers Club Journal magazine.

 Later years

-Kansil has three children and is currently residing in Makati, a prominent city near Manila, in the Philippines, where he is a writer and frequent tournament bridge player.
-Besides his work in the field of games, he was active as a member of the board of directors of ASH (Action on Smoking and Health) for 17 years, and he has designed a modernized spelling system and a reform calendar.
+Kansil had three children and was residing in Makati, a prominent city near Manila, in the Philippines, where he was a writer and frequent tournament bridge player.
+Besides his work in the field of games, he was active as a member of the board of directors of ASH (Action on Smoking and Health) for 17 years, and he designed a modernized spelling system and a reform calendar.

+Kansil died on March 27, 2023.